 The Supreme Court in 1927 upheld the conviction of Charlotte Anita Whitney for her work with the Communist Labor Party of America.
 She had been convicted under California's criminal syndicalism law and it was alleged that the organization advocated the violent overthrow of the United States government.
 While Whitney v.
 California upheld a criminal syndicalism law that punished Whitney for her association and work with the party, the decision was famous for the concurring opinion written by Justice Louis D. Brandeis.
 In that opinion, Brandeis offered an eloquent defense of free speech, claming that the California law created guilt by association with others and by remote connection to a doctrine that may, in some future time, threaten the public order.
 He wrote that the free exchange of ideas is the only way to prevent the "dissemination of noxious doctrine" and that free speech is essential in allowing citizens to criticize government without fear.
 (Photo of Charlotte Anita Whitney, via Wikimedia Commons, public domain.)

 Although the majority Supreme Court decision in Whitney v.
 California, 274 U.S. 357 (1927), upholding the conviction of an individual from the Communist Labor Party has been overturned, Justice Louis D. Brandeis’s concurring opinion in defense of free speech has become a milestone in First Amendment jurisprudence.
+The case was a companion case with Fiske v.
+Kansas and Whitney v.
+California.

 Charlotte Anita Whitney was an educated young woman from a wealthy and influential family in Oakland, California, who had joined prohibitionist and suffragette organizations and the Socialist Party.